 Ten of those twenty six stories were combined separately to make up the book Probability Angels, one of the twenty six was the children’s story “Mindy and Barkley,” and the remaining stories were printed up in the collection 15 Stories.

-All of these works are available to be read in various forms around this website.
+All of the short stories are available to be read on this website.